 That scene and those words specifically were another one of those moments that clearly depicts exactly how it feels to be adopted.
 And it assured me I am not alone in my thoughts.

 I would love to tell you I no longer live in fear of rejection.
 I would love to tell you I do not heavily struggle with abandonment issues.
 I would love to tell you that I no longer have the idea in the back of mind that those close to me will give up on me and walk out on me.

 I would love to tell you I do not constantly wonder what I did wrong to make my mom not want me.

-I would love to tell you I do not constantly wonder what mistake I’ll make that is that last straw for someone.
+I would love to tell you I do not constantly wonder what mistake I’ll make that is the last straw for someone.
 For, I have had a physical therapist tell my mom he simply could not see me anymore, that he could not deal with me, that I was too much for him.